core-wg/oscore/draft-ietf-core-object-security.md

 The processing of Outer options by the receiving endpoint is specified in {{ver-req}} and {{ver-res}}.

-A default procedure for integrity-protection-only of option message fields is specified in {{AAD}}.
-Non-special Class I options (marked with 'x' in column I of {{fig-option-protection}}) are designated for this procedure.
-Note: there are currently no non-special class I options defined.
+A procedure for integrity-protection-only of Class I option message fields is specified in {{AAD}}.

+Note: There are currently no Class I option message fields defined.

 ### Special Options

-Some options require special processing, marked with an asterisk ('*') in {{fig-option-protection}}.
+Some options require special processing, marked with an asterisk '*' in {{fig-option-protection}}.
 An asterisk in the columns E and U indicate that the option may be added as an Inner and/or Outer message by the sending endpoint; the processing is specified in this section.

 #### Max-Age {#max-age}

 The Inner Max-Age option is used to specify the freshness (as defined in {{RFC7252}}) of the resource, end-to-end from the server to the client, taking into account that the option is not accessible to proxies.
 The Inner Max-Age SHALL be processed by OSCORE as specified in {{inner-options}}.

 The Outer Max-Age option is used to avoid unnecessary caching of OSCORE responses at OSCORE unaware intermediary nodes.
-A server MAY set a Class U Max-Age option with value zero to Observe responses (see Section 5.6.1 of {{RFC7252}}) and process it according to {{outer-options}}.
-Non-Observe OSCORE responses do not need to include a Max-Age option since they are non-cacheable by construction (see {{coap-header}}).
+A server MAY set a Class U Max-Age option with value zero to Observe responses (see Section 5.6.1 of {{RFC7252}}) which is then processed according to {{outer-options}}.
 The Outer Max-Age option value SHALL be discarded by the OSCORE client.

+Non-Observe OSCORE responses do not need to include a Max-Age option since the responses are non-cacheable by construction (see {{coap-header}}).

 #### The Block Options {#block-options}

 Blockwise {{RFC7959}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the Object-Security option without supporting {{RFC7959}}.
 The Block options are used to secure message fragmentation end-to-end (Inner options) or for proxies to fragment the OSCORE message for the next hop (Outer options).
-Inner and outer block processing may have different performance properties depending on the underlying transport.
-The integrity of the message can be verified end-to-end both in case of Inner and Outer Block is used provided all blocks are received (see {{outer-block-options}}).
+Inner and Outer block processing may have different performance properties depending on the underlying transport.
+The integrity of the message can be verified end-to-end both in case of Inner and Outer Blockwise provided all blocks are received (see {{outer-block-options}}).

 ##### Inner Block Options {#inner-block-options}